 In the event a digital textbook is not used for the course, a printed copy of the textbook will be made available for the student.
 Students enrolled in online or Columbia College Global (CCG) courses will have the physical material shipped to them at least seven days before the course start date.
 Should the student register within 13 days of the course start date then materials will be shipped within 24 hours of registration being finalized.
+If a student is enrolled in an online or CCG course and they either drop the course, or if the course is cancelled, they will need to return any physical items received.
 Students taking courses at the College’s traditional “Day” campus venue in Columbia, Missouri will pick up physical books from the Barnes and Noble Bookstore.
 Day books will work under a rental model and will be required to be returned if the student drops the course or when the class is completed.

 All eligible students taking a course will be automatically enrolled in the textbook program for that course.
 However, students have the option to opt-out of the textbook program by communicating this intent to their academic advisor (Columbia College Global - online and nationwide) or the Enrollment Service Center (Residential Day Campus in Columbia, MO) and submitting a completed Textbook Program Opt-out form before enrolling in courses for the semester.
 After communicating an intent to opt-out to their academic advisor or the Enrollment Service Center, the student will receive an email with a link to complete the opt-out form.
 Opting-out of receiving textbooks through the textbook program applies to all courses for which the student registers after opting-out.
 Once a student registers for at least one course for the semester, the next opportunity to opt-out is before registering for the following semester.
 Students who opt-out will receive a $20 per credit hour reduction off of their Truition® and will be responsible for obtaining all required textbooks and supplies on their own.